 That's why it is always wise to keep a log of any changes or CSS snippets you make and by date.
 This way, if for any number of reasons, you lose those changes, you can easily get them back in place.

 Caution with PHP Files

 The other file most folks want to tweak is the theme's functions.php file.
 This file is a gold-mine of potential for customization.
-The functions.php does what it says — allow you to actually control functions of WordPress and your theme without having to ever touch the core functions.php file.
-(Refrain from modifying PHP files until you are familiar with PHP and how WordPress themes are structured.)
+The functions.php does what it says.

-Most updates do not directly affect themes, however, those that use core features or functionality of WordPress will most likely at some point have to be updated just to keep up with WordPress.
-Why risk losing all your hard work?
+Most updates do not directly affect themes, however, those that use core features or functionality of WordPress will most likely at some point have to be updated.
+If for no other reason that to keep up with WordPress.
+So, why risk losing all your hard work?

 You Really, Really Want to Use a Child Theme

 This is why I have used child themes for years and recommend StudioPress.
 Why reinvent the wheel?

 By using the Genesis Framework and Child Themes I can customize and tweak like crazy and never have to worry about my modifications being lost.